opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 }
 ```

-Once the template is saved, you can refer to it by the template name using the `id` parameter.
+Now you can reuse the template by referring to its `id` parameter.
 You can reuse this source template over and over again for different input values.

 ```json